Global Convergence of ADMM in Nonconvex Nonsmooth Optimization: Main results

 Assumptions \ref{A_f} and \ref{A_h} regulate the objective functions.
 None of the functions needs to be convex. $f_0$ can be any lower semi-continuous function, and the non-Lipschitz differentiable parts $f_1,\ldots,f_n$ of $f$ shall satisfy either Definition \ref{def:piecewise_linear} or Definition \ref{def:quadcvx}.
-Under Assumptions \ref{A_f} and \ref{A_h}, the augmented Lagrangian function $\Lag_{\beta}$ is continuous.
+Under Assumptions \ref{A_f} and \ref{A_h}, the augmented Lagrangian function $\Lag_{\beta}$ is lower semi-continuous.

 It will be easy to see, from our proof in Section 3.3, that the Lipschitz differentiable assumption on $g$ can be relaxed to hold just in any bounded set, since the boundedness of $\{\vx^k\}$ is established before that property is used in our proof.
 Consequently, $g$ can be functions like $e^x$, whose derivative is not globally Lipschitz.